Log patterns are the fastest way to discover value in log data without searching.

 Log data is high volume telemetry with a low value per individual record.
 Searching can quickly lead to logs that provide a root cause explanation, but most data is repetitive and hard to contextualize when browsing.
 Patterns can make log data discoverable without spending a lot of time reading through low value data.

-one.newrelic.com > Logs > Patterns: Log patterns help you spot suspicious spikes or drops in log messages without having to spend extra time searching.
+one.newrelic.com > All capabilities > Logs > Patterns: Log patterns help you spot suspicious spikes or drops in log messages without having to spend extra time searching.

 Log pattern functionality applies machine learning to normalize and group log messages that are consistent in format but variable in content.
 These grouped messages can be sorted, making it easy to find the most frequent or rarest sets of logs in your environment.